-No Leave C blank.
-Go to X.
+No Leave label C blank.
+Go to label X. Yes Read on.

-Write at C the total interest income that the SMSF earned in 2021-22.
-The amount at C should not be reduced by any loss or outgoing related to the income.
+Write at label C the total interest income that the SMSF earned in 2022-23.
+The amount at label C should not be reduced by any loss or outgoing related to the income.

-Include at C:
+Include at label C:

-- interest earned on money (for example): - in a bank (or similar institution) account - that the SMSF has lent to another person or organisation - interest that is paid by us or credited against another SMSF liability because the SMSF paid a tax liability early (see H1 Credit for interest on early payments - amount of interest in section D).
+- interest earned on money (for example) - in a bank (or similar institution) account - $\circ~$ that the SMSF has lent to another person or organisation - interest that is paid by us or credited against another SMSF liability because the SMSF paid a tax liability early.

-If you include an amount at C that is exempt current pension income, include it also at Y Exempt current pension income.
+If you include an amount at label C that is exempt current pension income, include it also at item 11 - label Y Exempt current pension income.